maciakl/.vim/README.markdown

 Note that sessions preserve environment.
 If you updated `.vimrc` or plugins you will need to manually source them after launching.
-If your session just got weird, you can blow away everything other than the buffer list by doing:
+If your session just got weird, you can blow away everything other than the buffer and tab list by doing:

-    :SessionSaveBuffersOnly
+    :SessionCleanSave

 This is the same as setting:

-    :set sessionoptions=buffers
+    :set sessionoptions=blank,buffers,curdir,tabpages

 Then quit and re-launch to clean environment with the buffer list and arglist intact.